Search: 234 results

 Verse ConceptsGod Keeping WatchPeople Parting

-May the God of Abraham and the God of Nahor, the God of their father, be our judge.
-Then Jacob took an oath by the Fear of his father Isaac.
+May the God of Abraham and the god of Nahor, the gods of their father, judge between us."
+Jacob took an oath by the God whom his father Isaac feared.

 Verse ConceptsGod, As JudgeGod Is To Be Feared